 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in the Dominican Republic?
+What Is the Climate Like in the Dominican Republic?

 Tropical islands are subject to rainstorms that can occur during any time of the year.
 As well as hurricanes between the months of June and November.
 Rain falls for small periods of time in the afternoon and evening.

-How Safe is the Dominican Republic?
+Is It Safe to Travel to the Dominican Republic?

 Within touristic areas such as resorts, hotels, and beaches the Dominican Republic is fairly safe.
 Outside of these areas, especially at night, take extra precautions.